bingson/WinGolems/Readme.md

 ### II. &nbsp; Sample Keyboard Shortcuts <a name="ks"></a>

-Below is a snap shot (as of 30 Sept 2021) of WinGolems keyboard shortcuts and command box features.
+Below is a snap shot (as of 30 Sept 2021) of WinGolems keyboard shortcuts and `Command Box` features.
 As the tutorial templates are a component of my own Windows setup, changes are constantly being made.
-Once WinGolems is installed, enter `L$$` in a command box to generate an updated list of hotkeys.
+Once WinGolems is installed, enter `L$$` in a Command Box to generate an updated list of hotkeys.

 Note: under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed.
 The start menu can be accessed with `ctrl + esc` or `win + left click`.